After-Hours Business Call Statistics: What Happens When You Are Closed

 After-Hours Call Volume by Industry

-14. Healthcare practices receive 38% of calls outside standard hours
+14. Healthcare practices field a substantial share of calls outside standard hours

 Patients do not get sick on schedule.
-Prescription refill needs, post-procedure questions, next-day appointment requests, and general health inquiries all happen in evening and weekend hours.
-(Source: MGMA, Patient Communication Timing, 2025)
+Prescription refill needs, post-procedure questions, next-day appointment requests, and general health inquiries all happen in evening and weekend hours, which is why front desks that close at 5 PM leave a large slice of patient demand unhandled.

 Emergencies are definitionally unscheduled.
 A burst pipe at midnight, a furnace failure on a Sunday, or an electrical issue on a holiday drives call volume when most contractors are unavailable.
-The companies that answer these calls command premium rates.
-(Source: HomeAdvisor, Emergency Service Call Patterns, 2025)
+BrightLocal's data on locksmiths - 34% of calls after 5 PM, 8% before 9 AM, and 31% at the weekend - illustrates the pattern for emergency trades, and the companies that answer these calls command premium rates.
+(Source: BrightLocal)

 Weekend and Holiday Call Patterns

 Saturday is not a quiet day for business phones.
-Consumer-facing businesses see robust Saturday calling from people who work Monday-Friday and use Saturday to handle personal appointments and errands.
-(Source: CallRail, Weekend Call Volume Benchmark, 2025)
+Consumer-facing businesses see robust Saturday calling from people who work Monday-Friday and use the weekend to handle personal appointments and errands.
+BrightLocal's data, which puts about a third of restaurant and locksmith calls at the weekend, reflects this.
+(Source: BrightLocal)

-19. December is the highest after-hours call month for 62% of businesses
+19. December is a peak after-hours calling month

-Holiday shopping, end-of-year appointments, insurance deadline scheduling, and gift booking drive elevated call volume in December - much of it outside standard hours as consumers rush to complete tasks.
-(Source: RingCentral, Seasonal Call Patterns, 2025)
+Holiday shopping, end-of-year appointments, insurance-deadline scheduling, and gift booking drive elevated call volume in December - much of it outside standard hours as consumers rush to complete tasks before the year ends.

 After-Hours Solutions: Cost vs Coverage